Multi-valve: Alternative technologies

 Cutaway model of Subaru's i-AVLS variable valve timing system on SOHC 4-valve-per-cylinder EJ25 boxer engine at Tokyo Motor Show 2007.

 Turbocharging and supercharging are technologies that also improve engine breathing, and can be used instead of, or in conjunction with, multi-valve engines.
 The same applies to variable valve timing and variable-length intake manifolds.
 Rotary valves also offer improved engine breathing and high rev performance but these were never very successful.
 Cylinder head porting, as part of engine tuning, is also used to improve engine performance.

 Cars and trucks

 Before 1914

-The first motorcar to use an overhead camshaft engine was the Marr in 1902, which had a single cylinder engine with a single overhead camshaft and two valves per cylinder.
-The 1908 Ariès VT race cars had 1.4-litre supercharged single cylinder engines with four desmodromic valves per cylinder.
-The 1910 Isotta Fraschini Tipo KM had a 10.6-litre single overhead camshaft straight-4 with four valves per cylinder and was one the first engines to have fully enclosed overhead valve gear.
+The first motorcar in the world to use an overhead camshaft engine was the Marr in 1902, which had a single-cylinder engine with a single overhead camshaft featuring two valves per cylinder.
+Engines with more than two valves per cylinder were introduced later; the 1908 Ariès VT race cars had 1.4-liter supercharged single-cylinder engines with four desmodromic valves per cylinder, and the 1910 Isotta Fraschini Tipo KM had a 10.6-liter single overhead camshaft straight-4 with four valves per cylinder producing 100–140 bhp.
+The Isotta Fraschini Tipo KM's engine was also one the first engines to have a fully enclosed overhead valve gear.